2026 Education Policy

 Course Availability

 Refer to the REIC website for course offerings.
-REIC reserves the right to make
+REIC reserves the right to make changes

-minimize any inconvenience; however, participants are encouraged to regularly
+inconvenience; however, participants are encouraged to regularly check for the latest

-check for the latest information.
-REIC is not responsible for any costs or damages
+information.
+REIC is not responsible for any costs or damages incurred as a result of

 1.2